microsoft/vision-datasets/README.md

 This repo

-- defines unified contract for dataset for purposes such as training, visualization, and exploration, via `DatasetManifest` and `ImageDataManifest`.
+- defines unified contract for dataset for purposes such as training, visualization, and exploration, via `DatasetManifest`, `ImageDataManifest`, etc.
-- provides many commonly used dataset operation, such as sample dataset by categories, sample few-shot sub-dataset, sample dataset by ratios, train-test split, merge dataset, etc. (See here [Link](vision_datasets/common/data_manifest.py) for available utilities)
+- provides many commonly used dataset operation, such as sample dataset by categories, sample few-shot sub-dataset, sample dataset by ratios, train-test split, merge dataset, etc. (See [Here](#oom))
 - provides API for organizing and accessing datasets, via `DatasetHub`

 Currently, seven `basic` types of data are supported:

-- `classification_multiclass`: each image can is only with one label.
+- `image_classification_multiclass`: each image can is only with one label.
-- `classification_multilabel`: each image can is with one or multiple labels (e.g., 'cat', 'animal', 'pet').
+- `image_classification_multilabel`: each image can is with one or multiple labels (e.g., 'cat', 'animal', 'pet').
-- `object_detection`: each image is labeled with bounding boxes surrounding the objects of interest.
+- `image_object_detection`: each image is labeled with bounding boxes surrounding the objects of interest.
 - `image_text_matching`: each image is associated with a collection of texts describing the image, and whether each text description matches the image or not.
 - `image_matting`: each image has a pixel-wise annotation, where each pixel is labeled as 'foreground' or 'background'.
 - `image_regression`: each image is labeled with a real-valued numeric regression target.